rickerbh/govhack2013/README.md

 We are using the Victorian data set for [Statistical Local Area Population Projections, 2007 to 2027, Revised](http://www.health.gov.au/internet/main/publishing.nsf/Content/BDE33326FE4D5460CA2576BD00833800?OpenDocument&SUBMITCHECK=on&SUBMIT=View+documents) from [health.gov.au](http://www.health.gov.au).

-The source is being split into female/male data sets, and normalised on "major" SLA name.
-Check the [Source Data](https://github.com/rickerbh/govhack2013/tree/master/Source%20Data) directory for this.
+The source is being split into female/male data sets, and normalised between 0-1 based on region within Melbourne (Inner, Metro, Greater [North, South, East, West]).
+Check the [Source Data](https://github.com/rickerbh/govhack2013/tree/master/Source%20Data) directory for this. ruby scrips that perform this task are in the `Source Data/Normalised/` directory.

 Installation
 ------------